DrSnyder86/ERS-Integration/README.md

 - Adjust reward amount in `config.lua`.

 Traffic Stops
-- When used with Wk_wars2k radar the front plate will lock automatically. (enable/disable in config)
+- When used with `Wk_wars2x` radar the front plate will lock automatically. (enable/disable in config)
 - Sends dispatch alert when a stop is initiated.

 Postal
 - Nearest postal is now displayed in dispatch request and arrival events.

 # Installation
-## IF YOU ARE UPDATING.
-RE-INSTALL EVERYTHING
 ## MANUAL-INSTALL
 - Make a backup of your current resourses for security.
 - Open the `INSTALL ME` Folder.
 Inside are your new ps-dispatch alerts and radial menu items. `Script will not work without these`.